rohanvgarg/CS536-Blogpost/README.md

 <img width="319" alt="Screen Shot 2022-12-07 at 6 13 14 PM" src="https://user-images.githubusercontent.com/7903790/206318851-140ca828-8455-43ce-9f5e-7ce61ebd931b.png">

-Additionally, we study the existing network topology of the Internet and compare it to Randomly generated graphs (specifically the Jellyfish topology) to study how they compare to each other in terms of network bottleneck and load distribution.
-We observe that Jellyfish topology outperforms the network topology of the Internet on various robustness benchmarks and with respect to network construction cost.
+We then study the existing network topology of the Internet and compare it to Randomly generated graphs (specifically the Jellyfish topology) to study how they compare to each other in terms of network bottleneck and load distribution.
+These topologies are

 Here we show our two topologies we tested for congestion: Internet AS Topology and Jellyfish Topology

 <img width="310" alt="Screen Shot 2022-12-07 at 6 12 50 PM" src="https://user-images.githubusercontent.com/7903790/206318847-cc8c36ef-9140-4c7a-81bb-889de39f1848.png">
 <img width="318" alt="Screen Shot 2022-12-07 at 6 12 59 PM" src="https://user-images.githubusercontent.com/7903790/206318849-ec6a52e0-c0ee-4589-91db-57d206d3e465.png">

+We observe that Jellyfish topology outperforms the network topology of the Internet on various robustness benchmarks and with respect to network construction cost.
+The plots below show that (i) the jellyfish topology has lesser network bottlenecks, maximum edge load, and the edge load distribution is much more balanced the the Internet AS topology, despite this, (ii) the cost of constructing the jellyfish topology (i.e., network resources it uses) are approximately equal to the cost of constructing the Internet AS topology.
+Therefore, despite using similar resources, jellyfish topology outperforms the Internet AS topology.
 Here we show our results for the metrics of Cheeger Constant, Network Resources and, under All-Pairs-Shortest-Paths Routing, Maximum Edge Load and Network Disbalance.

 <img width="300" alt="Screen Shot 2022-12-07 at 6 13 28 PM" src="https://user-images.githubusercontent.com/7903790/206318852-5f1c7258-a9b3-4f88-a21f-a111279e6843.png">